Marv Albert: Sexual assault

-Albert was accused of sexually assaulting a 42-year-old woman named Vanessa Perhach in 1997.
-Perhach accused Albert of throwing her onto a bed, biting her, then forcing her to perform oral sex after a February 12, 1997, argument in his Pentagon City hotel room.
-DNA testing linked Albert to genetic material taken from the bite marks and from semen in Perhach's underwear.
-During the trial, testimony was presented from another woman, Patricia Masden, who told the jury Albert had bitten her on two different occasions in 1993 and 1994 in Miami and Dallas hotels respectively, which she viewed as unwanted sexual advances.
-Masden claimed that in Dallas, Albert called her to help him send a fax from his hotel room, where she found him wearing "white panties and garter belt".
-Albert maintained that Perhach had requested he bite her and denied her accusation that he had asked her to bring another man into their sexual affair.
-He described the recorded conversation of hers with the police on the night of the incident as "an Academy Award performance".
-After tests proved that the bite marks were his, he pleaded guilty to misdemeanor assault and battery charges, while the sodomy charge was dropped.
-Albert was given a 12-month suspended sentence.
+Albert was accused of sexually assaulting a 42-year-old woman in 1997.
+The woman accused Albert of throwing her onto a bed, biting her, then forcing her to perform oral sex after a February 12, 1997 argument in his Pentagon City hotel room.
+DNA testing linked Albert to genetic material taken from the bite marks and from semen in her underwear.
+During the trial, another woman, Patricia Masden, testified that Albert had bitten her on two separate occasions, in Miami in 1993 and in Dallas in 1994, which she viewed as unwanted sexual advances.
+Masden, a VIP liaison for Hyatt Hotels, claimed that Albert called her to help him send a fax from his Dallas hotel room, where she found him wearing "white panties and garter belt".
+Albert's defense team said that the judge blocked most of what they wanted to bring to trial in Albert's defense, prompting them to accept a plea deal from the prosecutors.
+Albert pleaded guilty to misdemeanor assault and battery charges, while a felony charge of forcible sodomy was dropped.
+He was given a 12-month suspended sentence.
+The conviction was expunged from his record a year later, in accordance with the terms of his sentencing.
+In an interview with Barbara Walters, Albert maintained that his accuser had requested he bite her.
+He also denied her accusation that he had requested she bring another man into their sexual affair.
+He described her recorded conversation with the police on the night of the incident as "an Academy Award performance".

-Consequently, NBC – for which Albert worked for over 20 years – fired him shortly before the 1997–98 NBA season began on NBA on NBC.
-Bob Costas took over for Albert on the basketball side in the 1997–98 season.
-NBC rehired Albert less than two years later.
-Albert's final NFL broadcast for NBC was the Baltimore Ravens-New York Giants game alongside Randy Cross and Len Berman.
+NBC – for which Albert worked for over 20 years – fired him hours after he entered his guilty plea.
+His last NFL broadcast for NBC before being fired was the 1997 Baltimore Ravens–New York Giants game alongside Randy Cross and Len Berman.
+Bob Costas took over for Albert on NBA on NBC in the 1997–98 NBA season.
 Tom Hammond would eventually move up to the #2 team (behind Dick Enberg, Paul Maguire, and Phil Simms), while Dan Hicks would primarily call games with Hammond's old partner, Jim Kelly.
+NBC rehired Albert less than two years after firing him, with Chairman of NBC Sports Dick Ebersol stating that, "Marv has done what he had to do" since being fired.